 Just because you are camping, doesn’t mean you have to scrimp on food.
 Once you learn how to cook in a Dutch Oven, your camp meals can gourmet!

-Think of a Dutch Oven as a mini oven.
-You place hot coals on the bottom and top to bake in it, or you keep coals underneath to cook in it like you would with a stove top.
+Think of a Dutch oven as a mini version of your kitchen oven.
+You place hot coals underneath the pot as well as on top of the lid to bake in it, or you keep coals underneath to cook in it like you would with a stove top.

-The lid of your Dutch Oven should also have a little rim around it to keep the hot coals and ash on the lid and not let it fall into your pot when you are peeking inside.
+The lid of your pot should also have a little rim around it to keep the hot coals and ash on the lid and not let it fall into your pot when you are peeking inside.
 The lid should fit flat on top of the pot.
 It should not wiggle or jiggle.
 You want to keep the heat inside your oven while you cook, just like you do at home.

-Equipment Needed for Dutch Oven Cooking:
+Equipment needed for Dutch Oven cooking:

-- Good Quality Cast Iron Dutch Oven (10-inch, 12-inch and/or 14-inch diameter)
+- Good quality cast iron Dutch Oven (10-inch, 12-inch and/or 14-inch diameter)

 - Charcoal Briquettes